UA-ResearchComputing-HPC/hpc-documentation/docs/quick_start/what_is_hpc/index.md

 ---
-title: Supercomputing in Plain English
+title: What Is HPC?
 show:

 ---

 <link rel="stylesheet" href="../../assets/stylesheets/buttons.css">

-# Supercomputing in Plain English
+# What is HPC?

 ### What is HPC/What is a Supercomputer?